ashour/laravel-simplemessage/README.md

 [github]: http://github.com/ashour/laravel-simplemessage

-If you get it through github, make sure to copy the **laravel-simplmessage** directory into your bundles directory, and to rename it **simplemessage**.
+If you get it through github, make sure to copy the **laravel-simplemessage** directory into your bundles directory, and to rename it **simplemessage**.

 Once you've installed the bundle, register it by adding an entry in your **application/bundles.php** file: